Red0Core/SearchSystem/ARCHITECTURE.md

   optionally load offers when configured.
 * `/health` reports ES status.
-* `/search` validates the query string, delegates to `search_products`, and returns a typed `SearchResponse` that includes the detected `classification` and the ETA used by the CLI coloring.
+* `/search` validates the query string, delegates to `search_products`, and returns a typed `SearchResponse` with the normalized query echo, results, and timing for CLI coloring.
 * `/reindex` re-runs the ETL loader on demand.

 ## CLI client (`cli_search.py`)